 Registry review: If they registered for it, they clearly want it.
 It’s an easy one, don’t fight it.
 Also, a gift certificate to Amazon is always welcome.
 It will be used.
 Your creativity is not being tested; the obvious choice can be the best.

 Feed a family: The need to actually feed yourself becomes a continual burden once you are on a three-hour sleep cycle.
 Bringing or sending (even better!) food and drink to new parents is an underrated gesture that brings much happiness.

 Sleep needs: A newborn spends about 16 hours every day sleeping.
 The crib is essential, as are all of the swaddling blankets and the crib mattress.
 A durable and easy-to-clean crib mattress is a no-brainer for a gift (organized with the blessing of the parents.)
 New parents learn that swaddling helps sleep and swaddling blankets are in constant demand.
 They are also cute and can be used in countless ways.

-Personalization: When the haze of infancy is gone, it’s hard to get rid of things with the baby’s name on them, those things tend to be the keepers.
-Some of the “best of the best” for me included personalized stationary for “thank you” notes for all the gifts, step stools that transitioned all over the house for years, and other useful things like bathrobes and towels, and burp cloths.
+Personalization: When the haze of infancy is gone, it’s hard to get rid of things with the baby’s name on them, as those things tend to be the keepers.
+Some of the “best of the best” for me included personalized stationary for “thank you” notes for all the gifts, step stools that transitioned all over the house for years, and other useful things like bathrobes, towels, and burp cloths.
 On a more formal note, a silver feeding spoon makes feeding feel fancy.
 It is an instant classic, sure to be passed on and treasured.